octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/applicability.md

    resolved tree.
 4. **Wrap `execute` with a policy gate** that strips `native=True` and sanitises the agent-supplied command before passing it through.
-5. **Build the indexer above mirage.** Use mirage purely for `readdir`/`stat`/`read_bytes`.
+5. **Build the indexer above Mirage.** Use Mirage purely for `readdir`/`stat`/`read_bytes`.
 Run our own embedder, our own vector store, our own Sparkle classifier.
-Keep mirage as a *source layer*.
+Keep Mirage as a *source layer*.
 6. **Watch upstream.** Track the issues for: daemon auth, snapshot hardening, search-pushdown protocol, audio/image extraction surface.
 Re-evaluate at the next minor release.